Highland Tribes of Papua New Guinea

 Many Highland societies and tribes are organized around clans which live in distinct settlements.
 Clans are divided into sub-clans which are essentially large extended families with a founding ancestor that can often be traced back to a male heir living five or six generations ago.
 Marriages are between members of different sub clans and the children become members of the father's clan.

 Highland men who wear traditional costumes wear a belt with bunches of leaves passing over the rear called "arse grass."
 Cassowary quills, shells and ballpoint pens are all placed in the round hole through the nasal septum.
-[Source: "Man on Earth" by John Reader, Perennial Press, Harper and Row,
+[Source: "Man on Earth" by John Reader, Perennial Press, Harper and Row]

 Many Highlanders traditionally cooked their food inside banana leaves placed on rocks heated by hot coals.
 A Highlander wedding is as much a sharing of wealth as it is a union of two people in love.
 The groom pays the bride's family something like 12 pigs, 30 pearl shells and US$4000 in Papua currency.
 Highland men love to show of their arrow scars and tell stories about how they got them.
-[Source: "Man on Earth" by John Reader, Perennial Press, Harper and Row,

 In the Mt.
-Hagen area women, who usually have clean, well-oiled bodies, cover themselves wih mud to symbolize death and decay.
+Hagen area women, who usually have clean, well-oiled bodies, cover themselves with mud to symbolize death and decay.
 They cover their head with strands of gray grass seeds called Job’s tears and wear dozens of necklaces that are removed one day at a time until the mourning period, which can last for months, is over.

 Some of the hunter-gather tribes in the highlands use hornbill bills for spoons and fill a string bag of wood fiber with hawk feathers to keep dry on hunting expeditions.
 Lianas are pulled back and forth over a stick to start a fire and houses are built on top of stilts for defense.
 [Source: "Tropical rain Forests: Nature's Dwindling Treasure" by Peter White, January 1983]